 Gemstones: Testing Pearls in Your Own Studio

 Destructive testing is similar in concept to smashing things, if not identical.
-And doing this on occasion can reveal to you what things are made of, including gemstones!
+And doing this on occasion can reveal to you what things are made of, including pearls and gemstones!

 Lately I have breaking freshwater pearls.
 The reason is because I teach pearl carving around the country and need gems that are 100 percent nacre.
 That’s the iridescent coating that gives them their depth and glow.
 When I stock up on strands, I only buy from one or two trusted vendors.
 I ask for pearls that are pure nacre.
 Then I take the strands home and break one of the beads.
 If I have any doubts about what they have sold me, I can always go back and ask them about it.